 Dinosaurs.
 Blackfoot.
 Hoodoos.
 Theatre.
 Here’s your insider Canadian Badlands checklist!

 Experience the best of the badlands on a Canadian Badlands road trip.
 Follow the Dinosaur Trail (Hwy 838) to Horsethief Canyon and Midland Provincial Park.
 Cross the Red Deer River on the Bleriot Ferry.
 The Hoodoo Trail (Hwy 10) takes you to the Hoodoos site and the Rosedale Suspension Bridge.
 Drive scenic Hwy 10X over 11 bridges to the hamlet of Wayne and the historic Last Chance Saloon, where you can cook your own steak on the bbq out back.

-If you’ve never thought of a skeleton as breathtaking, the Royal Tyrrell Museum of Paleontology in Drumheller will change your mind forever.
-Superbly displayed dinosaur skeletons and other mysterious creatures of the past make Tyrrell one of the best dinosaur museums in the world.
-Most specimens were found right here in the badlands.
+If you’ve never thought of a skeleton as breathtaking, the Royal Tyrrell Museum in Drumheller will change your mind forever.
+Superbly displayed dinosaur skeletons and other mysterious creatures of the past make the Tyrrell one of the best dinosaur museums in the world.
+Most specimens were found right here in Alberta’s badlands.

 On the outskirts of Drumheller is a piece of the badlands that doubles for the land where Jesus lived and taught.
 In this magnificent natural setting, the Canadian Badlands Passion Play has captivated audiences near and far.
-Only six performances a year so plan ahead!
+Only a handful of performances in July so plan ahead!